Physical health care

-Mental health and addictions services
+BEHAVIORAL health and addictions services

-Through individual and group therapy, our mental health therapists and addictions counselors work with clients to manage and improve symptoms, heal the traumas of homelessness, treat substance use disorders and provide ongoing support groups for those who have attained sobriety.
+Through individual and group therapy, our behavioral health therapists and addictions counselors work with clients to manage and improve symptoms, heal the traumas of homelessness, treat substance use disorders and provide ongoing support groups for those who have attained sobriety.

 No Such Thing as Crazy